lusend/website-v2/README.md

 {% endcapture %}
 ```

+### `display`

-Currently, only the "settings" capture is implemented.
+Currently, only the "settings" capture is implemented by default to place content at the very beginning of the outputted file.
 However, the `display` shortcode can be used to display your own custom captures:

 ```njk
 {% capture "custom" %}